kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    I had to put in the time to work harder.
  - The funny part is some people (*cough recruiters*) assuming that I didn't do a lot of Mathematics because I didn't originally choose CS.
 But I *could* have gone into engineering school.
-I studied Maths, Physics and Art for 18 years, but decided I didn't want to design oil-pipes for a living, and that's what *engineer* was in my mind in my country.
+I studied Maths, Physics and Art for 18 years, but decided I didn't want to design petroleum-pipes for a living, and that's what *engineer* was in my mind in my country.
 It was not until I came to California that I realized that engineers were *creative*.
 They could design space-ships and make real things.
 I didn't have that growing up.
 In my mind, engineers were the *opposite* of creative growing up, even though